newhuo-tech/trade-docs/source/index.html.md

  - The request parameter "contract_code" supports the contract code of futures, in that the format is BTC-USDT-211225.

- - one of (pair+contract_type) and contract_code must be filled in; when all filled in, the contract_code is the preferred; when no one filled in, return all contract type's data(swap and futures)
+ - When both of pair、contract_type and contract_code filled in, the contract_code is the preferred. when no one filled in, return all contract type's data(swap and futures)

 ### Request Parameter